 Jada Pinkett Smith

 We're getting lots of hair-spiration over Jada Pinkett Smith's perfectly imperfect bedhead.
 To DIY these tousled waves, warm up some of John Masters Organics Hair Paste ($19) into your fingers before running through the bottom half of your layers.

-A mid-length blunt with added texture is a winning combination.
+Mid-length blunt ends with added texture are a winning combination.
 "This style is created by cutting a blunt line into the length and then slicing out some pieces throughout to give it movement," says Maine.
 "It's a great option for those that have thin to medium density, as it makes your hair appear more full since the layering is minimal and the density is kept around the perimeter."

 Zoe Saldana is giving us some head-turning princess vibes with her effortlessly put-together low ponytail.
 "This is a good style to make use of those finer hairs around the hairline, or anyone growing out their hair," Stylianou points out.
 Get the look by curling random pieces of your ponytail and leaving a few face-framing layers out on display—and don't forget a dry texture spray like Cool Girl ($30) by Sam McKnight, she adds.

 Jennifer Hudson's eye-skimming pixie proves that you can have layers even if you're donning ultra-short strands.
 To accentuate the varying lengths, work in a hair pomade (we're fans of the Malin & Goetz Hair Pomade, $24) a little bit at a time.

 A universally flattering look is this long layered cut with bold face framing.
 "This is styled by blow-drying the hair in small sections very smooth," notes Maine.
 "I would follow the blow dry with a flat iron to make sure all of the curl is removed and then follow with a curing iron."